-Still, it is important to plow through the findings, because it is what our best bone measurers and number crunchers can accomplish.
+It is still important to plow through the findings of Race Reconciled, because it is what anthropology’s best bone measurers and number crunchers accomplished.
 They very clearly recognize human biological variation.
 They see variation and measure it every day, examining things people cannot even visibly discern, like tiny bone markers and genetic material.
 And with all the disagreements, number-crunching, and consideration of how much humans vary, they agree

 Race is a categorization at the sub-species level.
 Everyone has long agreed that human beings are a single inter-breeding species, and have been for thousands, perhaps hundreds of thousands, of years.
 To sort a species into sub-species, it is necessary to have biological variation AND a way to group that variation.
 We have biological variation.
 The problem comes in establishing the ways variation clumps, groups, or sorts into subsets.
 We can try this in terms of skin color or skull characteristics, bone measurements, and genetic variation.

-Most people in the U.S. think they use skin color to classify races.
-U.S. categories relate to skin color, but not exactly.
+Most people in the United States think they use skin color to classify races.
+US categories relate to skin color, but not exactly.
 If it was actually about skin color, racial classifications would look more like Brazil, with lots of different terms and gradations.
 If it were about skin color, then people might change race classification over the years, or children from the same parents could be classified as different races.

-There are no clusters or clumps of black, white, yellow, or red skin colors.
+There are no clusters or clumps of black skin color or white skin color.
 Like many traits used to measure race, skin color exhibits clinal variation, along a cline or smooth gradient between the extremes.
 A walk from the African tropics to northern Europe reveals this gradual variation in skin color.
 Some people postulate one reason for extreme racial classifications is because Europeans were traveling by sea, and so would meet an extreme example at each stop.
-The simple categories used in the U.S. may in part be a result of a small initial sample, drawn from the extremes of skin variation.
+The categories used in the United States may in part be a result of a small initial sample, drawn from the extremes of skin color variation.

-Unlike some textbooks and pronouncements which use this information to declare all physical variation is clinal, Relethford proceeds to consider craniometric or skull variation.
-Here the picture is different, as Relethford finds that crania are “geographically structured” (2009:18).
-The differences cluster according to geographic region and reflect genetic relationships: “Global patterns of craniometric variation reflect largely underlying patterns of genetic relationship, which in turn reflect geographic structure” (2009:19).
-However, even though there are recognizable clusters, “there are no abrupt breaks in the relationship between phenotypic and geographic distance . . . indicating that decisions for subdivision into clusters (or races) are going to be subjective” (2009:19).
-Relethford explains that although it is possible to discern geographic ancestry by continent, the number of groups which could be classified and the geographic cutoffs would be “subjective decisions” (2009:20).
+Unlike some textbooks and pronouncements which use information about skin color to declare that all physical variation is clinal, Relethford also considered craniometric or skull variation.
+Here the picture is different, as Relethford finds that crania are “geographically structured” (2009, 18).
+The differences cluster according to geographic region and reflect genetic relationships: “Global patterns of craniometric variation reflect largely underlying patterns of genetic relationship, which in turn reflect geographic structure” (2009, 19).
+However, even though there are recognizable clusters, “there are no abrupt breaks in the relationship between phenotypic and geographic distance . . . indicating that decisions for subdivision into clusters (or races) are going to be subjective” (2009, 19).
+Although it is possible to discern geographic ancestry by continent, the number of groups which could be classified and the geographic cutoffs would be “subjective decisions” (2009, 20).

-Current scientific consensus is that craniometrics yields clustered geographic groupings, but those groupings are subjective and arbitrary.
-However, this could be changing, as 2010 research calls into question the relationship between craniometrics and genetics, particularly these clustered groups:
+Scientific consensus in 2009 was that craniometrics yields clustered geographic groupings, but those groupings are subjective and arbitrary.
+However, this consensus could be changing, as 2010 research called into question the relationship between craniometrics and genetics, particularly these clustered groups:

 Classificatory analyses achieve high levels of success because they depend on the a priori definition of group centroids.
 As a consequence, when a large number of variables is considered, the probability that this kind of analysis will find a dimension in the original data that differentiates among the a priori defined groups is high.
 Yet the precise biological significance of this kind of difference is hard to establish, especially when the high values of dissimilarity fractions reported here are considered.
 High rates of correct discrimination of groups can thus be misleading in understanding the structure of human biological diversity. . . .